 Cash and Cash Equivalents - We consider all highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-At December 31, 2022 and 2021, our cash and cash equivalents included investments in U.S. treasury bills, money market accounts, and/or cash deposits at various banks.
+At December 31, 2023 and 2022, our cash and cash equivalents included investments in U.S. treasury bills, money market funds, and/or cash deposits at various banks.
 While we periodically have cash balances in excess of insured amounts, we have not experienced any losses on deposits in excess of insured amounts.

-Investments - At December 31, 2022, we held investments in highly liquid taxable bond funds.
-We classify these investments as trading securities and report them at fair value.
-We also invest in marketable securities.
+Investments - At December 31, 2023, we held investments in marketable securities (mainly tax-exempt municipal bonds).
 All of our marketable securities are classified as held-to-maturity securities and reported at amortized cost pursuant to Accounting Standards Codification ("ASC") 320, Investments - Debt and Equity Securities, as we have the intent and ability to hold all investments to maturity.
-See Note 5.
+See Note 4.